 Consists of two persistent SACL-valued data elements: FileGlobalSacl and RegistryGlobalSacl.
-This is used to store the global object access audit settings that can be used by administrators to define system access control lists (SACLs) that apply dynamically to every object in a specific resource manager.
+This is used to store the global object access audit settings used by administrators to define system access control lists (SACLs) that apply dynamically to every object in a specific resource manager.
 For more information, see section 2.2.3.